FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Does higher THC content lead to a bigger high?

+Though it may seem that higher THC levels invariably lead to a stronger high, the truth is more intricate.
+While Delta 9 potency is pivotal in shaping psychoactive effects, it’s not the sole determinant of your experience with a particular strain or product.
 Admittedly, using a strain boasting high THC levels might result in intensified psychoactive effects.
 Nevertheless, the overall outcome is shaped by various other components present in the cannabis plant, including diverse cannabinoids and terpenes.
 Additionally, external factors like individual tolerance, consumption method, and surroundings can significantly influence your cannabis encounter.
 Therefore, while THC potency holds undeniable importance, it’s merely one aspect to consider when seeking desired effects from cannabis.

 Does THC level affect THC dosage?